nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 network programming using event-driven asynchronous runtime environments and frameworks such as Node.js, Twisted, and Netty/NIO.
 Asynchronous code allows independent IO operations to run concurrently, resulting in efficient code.
-However, this improved efficiency comes at a cost - straightforward synchronous code may become a mess of nested callbacks.
+However, this improved efficiency comes at a cost—straightforward synchronous code may become a mess of nested callbacks.

 Can we do better?
 Can we combine the simplicity of synchronous